ecc521/gimkit-bot/README.md

 ## This project is currently unmaintained.
-If you are interested in maintaining it, please send me an email or open an issue on this repository.
+If you are interested in maintaining it, please see visit the issues panel.
 # gimkit-bot
 Cause total havoc on gimkit games by earning FAR too much money - because it's a bot - not you - answering the questions.